 The Records Division's hours of operation are Monday through Friday, 8 a.m. to 6 p.m.
 The division is in the Frisco Police Department headquarters building in the main lobby on the first floor.

 The City of Frisco's new alarm ordinance took effect in December of 2009.
-To review the ordinance, renew your permit, or apply for a new permit, please call 972.292.6000 and speak with a records clerk.
+To review the ordinance, renew your permit or apply for a new permit, please call 972.292.6000 and speak with a records clerk.

-In order to apply for an alarm permit, please download and complete the alarm permit application and return it to the Records Division at the police headquarters building.
+To apply for an alarm permit, please download and complete the alarm permit application and return it to the Records Division at the police headquarters building.

 Additional information regarding alarms and alarm permitting is also available by viewing the alarm permit fact sheet

-To obtain an accident report in person or by mail, complete a Request for Crash Report and return the form to the police department, along with payment of $6 (or $8 for certified reports).
+Motor vehicle crash reports, written by Frisco Police Department officers, are available for purchase for $6.
+To obtain a crash report in person or by mail, complete a REQUEST FOR CRASH REPORT and return the form to the police department, along with payment of $6.00 (or $8.00 for certified reports) to the Frisco Police Department Records Division, 7200 Stonebrook Pkwy, Frisco, Texas 75034.
 Checks should be made payable to the City of Frisco.
-Crash reports are usually available 3-5 business days after the accident.
+Crash reports are usually available 3-5 business days after the crash.